 There are three ways in which the pet parents can look at Last Ripple –

-- Pet parents opting for potted plants like Bonsai, Hibiscus, flowering plants in the balconies because they want to see life growing in front of them.
-We select the right bonsai, the right sapling to grow for them.
+- Pet parents can opt for potted plants like Bonsai, Hibiscus, flowering plants in the balconies because they want to see life growing in front of them.
+We select the right bonsai and the right sapling to grow for them.

-- Pet parents wanting to grow seeds of trees like cheekoo, guava, etc.
+- Pet parents can also grow seeds of trees like sapodilla (cheeko), guava, etc.

-However, we strongly advise the pet parents to grow saplings because seeds are dangerous to grow as they are trying to grow a plant and if it withers apart, they would be shattered.
+However, we strongly advise the pet parents to not grow through seeds as there is a chance if it withers apart, they would be shattered.
 We collaborate with nurseries to bring the best possible options for the pet parents.